The Value of Childhood

 Overall physical fitness

-Our visits to schools and tutoring centers offer children a chance to be a child.
-We incorporate fun games, hands on activities, song time, skits, and a delicious snack.
+Our visits to schools and tutoring centers offer children a chance to be children.
+We incorporate fun games, hands-on activities, song time, skits, and a delicious snack.
 Children take home something they have made, a small gift of something fun and useful, and a lot of good memories of the fun time they had with the visiting foreigners.

 “I never thought about what hard lives these children lead growing up without the basics that we take for granted.
 The kids were so joyful, eager to please, and so happy to have a few afternoons just to be a kid. “ A.G. - 2017 mission trip to Nicaragua